dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

     files used by the MET tools.
 These are updated routinely when adding new features and enhancements to the tools.

-  - The :code:`python` and :code:`wrappers` directorie contains Python
+  - The :code:`python` and :code:`wrappers` directories contain Python
     scripts to support the Python-embedding logic used throughout MET.
-    These are updated routinely when adding new Python-embedding features or enhancements.
+    These are updated routinely when adding new Python-embedding features and enhancements.

   - :code:`table_files/met_header_columns_VX.Y.txt` files define
     line types and column names for each major **X.Y** released version